acekingke/yaccgo/README.md

 I tried to modify the codes, It is not good readable, and I have no patient to do it, So I write a **YaccGo**

-YaccGo is an unstantable and debugable Yacc in Go. .
+YaccGo is an understandable and debugable Yacc in Go. .
 It is written in Go and generates parsers written in Go ,typescript, rust ...

 # Quick Start
 clone the code